 Recently I got to know that there is an organic farm named “Mustafawi Organic Vegetables” in Qatar.
 They take the order on weekdays and every weekend they deliver the fresh vegetables at your door step.
 I always like to purchase fresh vegetables.
 So I ended up placing an order for a basket of vegetables.
 And it was pretty huge.
-For both of us it ran for more than 2 weeks.
 The best part is, even after a week they remain fresh.
-They have vegetables like Lettuce, Kale (Collard Greens), Coriander , Celery, Parsley , Chive, Mustard leaves , Mint , Cucumber ,Zucchini ,Turnip ,Radish , Beetroot , Carrot etc. All are very fresh .
+The box included vegetables like Lettuce, Kale (Collard Greens), Coriander , Celery, Parsley , Chive, Mustard leaves , Mint , Cucumber ,Zucchini ,Turnip ,Radish , Beetroot , Carrot etc. All were really fresh .
 The day I received I was very excited.
 I started making juices and preparing vegetarian dishes.

 The Mustard leaves in the basket looked a bit different from what we see in India.
 The leaves are large and wide.
 When I saw it, the only one recipe came into my mind was Sarson ka saag, which was one from my to-do list.

 Sarson is the Hindi name of Mustard.
 It is a famous dish in Punjab (Both in India and Pakistan), and they often prepare it during winter.
 Sarson ka saag is served with Makki ki Roti. ( flat bread made of corn meal flour) .
 And a big dollop of white butter (Makhan) or Jaggery will be on top of the hot saag..

 Sounds tempting??
 Well, my plan din’t work out.
 So I decided to transform the recipe, and out of blue I decided to make a pizza.
 I got some fresh mozzarella cheese from carrefour super market.
 Let us get into the recipe.